 The average initial retainer for a contested divorce is $3,500.
-Our hourly rates are $325/hour.
+Our hourly rates range from $325 – $450 per hour.
 You are guaranteed to get a partner on every case.

 Filing Fees: The cost to file a divorce in Georgia is approximately $220 depending on which county you are required to file your case in.